A defense contractor died after a bar fight with Marines, and some see a crime. Others see an accident and overzealous prosecution.

 Draher told investigators in an unsworn statement that Rodriguez poked him in the chest and was close enough that Draher could feel spittle landing on his face.

 On video, it appears that Draher approached Rodriguez with his hands at his sides.
 Rodriguez then moved his head toward Draher, and Draher pushed him away.
 Rodriguez lunged and swung at Draher, and Negron moved in and punched Rodriguez in the left side of his face.
-The three men, and possibly others, went down in a heap, video shows.
+Negron and Rodriguez, and possibly others, went down in a heap, video shows.

 The fight was over in 15 seconds.

-Draher and Negron got up, but Rodriguez was out cold on the street and snoring, witnesses said.
+Rodriguez was out cold on the street and snoring, witnesses said.
 He had a small cut on the back of his head.

-Draher, Gilmet and Negron brought the contractor back to their base in their pickup truck, as others out after curfew scattered, the report said.
+Draher, Gilmet and Negron took the contractor back to base in their pickup truck, as others out after curfew scattered, the report said.

 Another contractor told investigators that the service members said they would have Rodriguez’s injuries “looked at,” which he thought meant they planned to take him to a nearby military hospital.
 But they took Rodriguez to his room, and Gilmet, who was trained in combat medicine, stayed with him overnight, the report said.

-Note: Correction: An earlier version of this story incorrectly stated who fell to the ground in the fight on Jan.
-1, 2019.